-The items in the Homemade School Aged Easter basket are: Glider, Sketch Paper, Disney Paint Book, Crayons, Card Game, Sidewalk Chalk, Bubbles, Crayons, Giant Lollipop, Gummy Lifesavers and 3 eggs filled with candy.
-(I made two identical ones since I have twins)
+The items in the Homemade School Aged Easter basket are Glider, Sketch Paper, Disney Paint Book, Crayons, Card Game, Sidewalk Chalk, Bubbles, Crayons, Giant Lollipop, Gummy Lifesavers and 3 eggs filled with candy.
+I made another basket, just the same so the twins wouldn’t argue.

-The Homemade Teen Easter Basket was a beauty basket.
-Enclosed is a bath pillow, foot massager, hair turby towel, body scrubber, sleep mask, face scrubber, giant lollipop, gummy life savers, and 3 eggs filled with candy.
+The Homemade Teen Girl Easter Basket was a beauty basket.
+Enclosed is a bath pillow, foot massager, hair turby towel, body scrubber, sleep mask, face scrubber, a giant lollipop, gummy lifesavers, and 3 eggs filled with candy.

 Rather than wasting money on cellophane wrap, I used clear garbage bags instead to wrap their baskets.

 Overall I spent $36.00 for all 4 baskets.
 I didn’t put that much candy in their baskets because the Easter bunny hides eggs at our house and those are already filled with candy.
-I’d love to hear you ways you save on making Homemade Easter Baskets Ideas.
+I’d love to hear the ways you save on Homemade Easter Baskets

 Latest posts by Gina Horne (see all)